I don't spoil stories, so there are no warnings other than the one explaining the rating.

-The television set threw its ubiquitous blue glare over the boy slumped uncharacteristically in front of it.
-The images slowly stopped registering to the glazed-over eyes and become mere colors that shifted as the channel changed.
+The television set threw its ubiquitous blue glare over the young man slumped in front of it.
+The images stopped registering to the glazed-over eyes and become mere colors that shifted as the channel changed.
 Details of each show became more insignificant until it turned to a drone in the background.

-Something broke through the haze surrounding him, and he wearily dredged himself out of the thoughtless void he had sunken into.
+Something broke through the haze surrounding him, and he dredged himself out of the thoughtless void he had sunken into.
 His eyes struggled to focus on the new object in the room until he realized it was his mother.
 He forced himself to sit up and look at her as he tried to figure out what she was saying.

-He shifted his gaze to the television and saw that he had come back to the anime that was playing before.
-100, 200 channels, and he had just clicked mindlessly through them for the last hour or two.
-He couldn't remember when exactly he had sat down out here, but it was darkening outside.
-His schoolbag was at his feet, though, so he had apparently come here right after leaving the campus.
+He shifted his gaze back to the television only to see the anime that was playing before.
+One hundred, two hundred channels, and he had clicked mindlessly through them for the last hour or two.
+He couldn't remember when he had sat down out here, but it was darkening outside.
+His schoolbag was at his feet, though, so he must have come here straight from campus.

 Maybe he was tired; he didn't usually make such vague statements, choosing instead to be precise and always sound intelligent.
 He was slipping, so he pasted on one of his sheepish and slightly embarrassed smiles for his mother's sake so she didn't worry.

-Grasping his schoolbag and heading up the stairs, he glanced into his sister's room.
-She was watching the music awards and talking on the phone to one of her friends, but she waved at him when she caught sight of him.
+After grasping his schoolbag and heading up the stairs, he glanced into his sister's room as he passed by.
+Sayu was watching the music awards and talking on the phone to one of her friends, but she waved at him when she caught sight of him.
 She was cheerful and surrounded by color and noise.
-There were magazines spread across her brightly colored quilt and clothes on the floor.
+Magazines spread across her brightly colored quilt, and clothes were left on the floor.
 Her collections of stuffed animals and cell phone charms were scattered across her bookshelf and desk.
 It was cluttered but homey and comfortable looking.